CEA-MetroCarac/PySSPFM/doc/README.md

 </p>

 <p align="justify" width="100%">
-As input, SSPFM datacube measurement file is open, and its data is extracted and plotted.
+As input, SSPFM datacube measurement file is open, and its data is extracted and plotted (see Section <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/doc/README.md#iii1---input-files">III.1.c) - File Management / Input Files / Extraction</a></code>).
 The selection of the measurement mode is facilitated through the 'mode' parameter, with options including: <br>
 &#8226 'classic' (Sweep Resonance) <br>
 &#8226 'dfrt'
 </p>